 }

-The harness aggregates: faithfulness score per item is the fraction of claims marked "supported" divided by total claims.
-Aggregated over the golden set, this becomes the per-eval-run faithfulness metric the dashboard tracks.
+Per-item faithfulness becomes the fraction of claims marked supported over total claims.
+Across the golden set, that becomes the faithfulness metric the dashboard tracks over time.

 The loop runs in the customer's account, on the customer's data, with results landing in the customer's S3 audit bucket.
 It is part of the air-gapped deployment from the prior article, not a separate cloud service.